Scope and Sequence Documents

 Scope and Sequence documents establish consistency of instruction throughout the district - in different grade levels and subject areas - by providing clear guidance on what your children’s teachers should teach and when they should teach it.

-For example, first-grade students throughout DCPS will learn about animals and their habitats in November (as part of "The Amazing Animal World" unit theme).
+For example, first-grade students throughout DCPS will learn about dinosaurs in November.
 This consistency will allow DCPS to provide targeted resources and support that all teachers can use and provide the opportunity for schools to share successful ideas with other schools across the district.

-It also helps prevent interruptions or repetitions in the education of transient students.
+It also helps prevent interruptions or repetitions in transient students’ educations.
 Consider the common case of a student at School A on one side of town who then transfers to School B on the other side of town during the school year.

 English/Language Arts Scope and Sequence Documents